-Your personal data will also be used, among others, for sending information and materials regarding our products and services and follow up.
-In the event that you do not wish to receive information and materials and/or any offers, please contact us via the contact details listed under Contact information below.
+Your personal data will also be used, among others, for sending information and materials regarding our products and services and follow-up.
+In the event that you do not wish to receive information and materials and/or any offers, please contact us via the contact details listed under the Contact information below.
 We will use personal data also when you will submit one of our surveys or questionnaires.

-If necessary, we will process your personal data for settling disputes: this involves making claims and defences before courts or other public authorities or dispute resolution entities.
+If necessary, we will process your personal data for settling disputes: this involves making claims and defenses before courts or other public authorities or dispute resolution entities.

 When using features on our website that allow you to post information or other material on it, please note that such information may also contain personal data.
 In the event that your information contains data about other individuals, you may only post such data which you have received their consent to provide.

 Legal basis for processing personal data

 Also, for the transmission of communications about our products and services (marketing), we process the data based on your consent.